README

 Introduction

-A go multi-platform program to cross compile go projects without the complexity of GoReleaser.
+A multi-platform program to cross compile go projects without the complexity of GoReleaser.
 The program can be used to:

 - Cross compile go projects for various platforms - with ease